 The cost of a hair transplant usually depends on three things:

 If you are concerned about your hair health or are experiencing hair loss, the Wimpole Clinic is here to help.
-Our clinic and hair loss specialists have over 45 years’ experience of delivering exceptional hair restoration services in scalp hair, eyebrow, and beard transplant procedures.
+Our clinic and hair loss specialists have over 45 years of experience in delivering exceptional hair restoration services in scalp hair, eyebrow, and beard transplant procedures.
 Our expert team is on-hand to guide you in the best direction for your hair journey and answer any questions you may have.

 Through contacting us, our team will examine your hair loss and provide you with a quote for the number of grafts needed, as well as discuss the best procedure for you.